Gravitational memory effect

 As the gravitational wave propagates perpendicular to the plane of inertial masses (in free fall), it is displaced by an amount proportional to the gravitational wave strain.
 After the gravitational wave has passed, the masses are permanently displaced, due to the gravitational memory effect.

-Gravitational memory effects, also known as gravitational-wave memory effects are predicted persistent changes in the relative position of pairs of masses in space due to the passing of a gravitational wave.
+Gravitational memory effects, also known as gravitational-wave memory effects, are predicted persistent changes in the relative position of pairs of masses in space due to the passing of a gravitational wave (GW).
 Detection of gravitational memory effects has been suggested as a way of validating general relativity.

-On November 21, 2014 Andrew Strominger and Alexander Zhiboedov showed (with input from a future co-author) that the formula related to the memory effect is the Fourier transform in time of Weinberg's soft graviton theorem.
-On December 16, 2014, a solo note published under ISBN 978-0-9863685-9-2, proposed a new type of memory effect, induced by gravitational waves incident on rays of light moving along circular trajectories perpendicular to the waves.

-Linear and non linear effect

-There are two kinds of predicted gravitational memory effects: one based on a linear approximation of Einstein's equations, first proposed in 1974 by the Soviet scientists Yakov Zeldovich and A. G. Polnarev, developed also by Vladimir Braginsky and L. P. Grishchuk, and a non-linear phenomenon known as the non-linear memory effect, which was first proposed in the 1990s by Demetrios Christodoulou.
+A linear approximation of Einstein's equations was first proposed in 1974 by the Soviet scientists Yakov Zeldovich and A. G. Polnarev; Vladimir Braginsky and L. P. Grishchuk subsequently called these memory effects in 1985.
+The non-linear memory effect was first proposed in the 1990s by Demetrios Christodoulou.

-The non-linear memory effect could be exploited to determine the inclination, with respect to us observers, of the plane on which the two objects that merged and generated the gravitational waves were moving, making the calculation of their distance more precise, since the amplitude of the received wave (what is experimentally measured) depends on the distance of the source and the aforementioned inclination with respect to us.

-Gravitational spin memory

-In 2016, a new type of memory effect, induced by gravitational waves incident on rays of light moving along circular trajectories perpendicular to the waves, was proposed by Sabrina Gonzalez Pasterski, Strominger and Zhiboedov.
-This is caused by the angular momentum of the waves themselves and therefore termed gravitational spin memory.
-As in the previous case, this memory also turns out to be a Fourier transform in time, but, in this case, of the graviton theorem expanded to the subleading term.